packing-box/packer-masking-tool/README.md

 Description: This program applies some alterations to a PE file.
- Note that when no alteration is specified ALL of them will be applied, if at least one is specified only selected ones will be applied
+ Note that when no alteration is specified ALL non-overlapping alterations will be applied, if at least one is specified only selected ones will be applied

 Usage: ./notpacked++ <input_file>